- How do I request an application?

 - Where do NYU School of Law students live?

 - Does your office offer guided tours of the campus?

 - Where do I find out about the Paralegal Studies Program?

 - How can I make sure that my application is complete and can I check the status of my application?

 How do I request an application?

-The online application for fall 2014 J.D. admission is available here.
+The online application for fall 2015 JD admission will be available September 1.

 - Regular Decision (Mid-April Decision): February 15